hbkabir004/Zepto-Font-Group-System/README.md

 ## Introduction

-The **Zepto Font Group System** is a web-based Fullstack application that allows users to upload fonts (TTF format only), create font groups, and manage them with features like editing and deleting groups.
+The **Zepto Font Group System** is a web-based Fullstack application (<code style="color : name_color">Don't Forget to Run PHP backend locally</code>) that allows users to upload fonts (TTF format only), create font groups, and manage them with features like editing and deleting groups.
 The application is built using **React.js** and  **TailwindCSS** , providing a responsive and user-friendly interface for font management.
 This project is designed to showcase full-stack development capabilities, including file uploads, form validation, and dynamic UI rendering.

 ---

 ## Features

-###### **1. Font Upload** :
+**1. Font Upload** :

 * Users can upload TTF font files.
 * The uploaded fonts are dynamically added to the browser using the `@font-face` rule for preview.